pslabs-ps/CMM2-ExpansionCard-WiFi/README.md

 # Power supply selector
-Use J3 to select from what power source card should be powered: p3, p4, p7, p8 - p power sources (currently not used) pow,m, 3v3 - power from power module card syst.
+Use J3 to select from what power source card should be powered: p3, p4, p7, p8 - p power sources (currently not used) pow.m, 3v3 - power from power module card syst.
 3v3 - power from Maximite

 # WARNING!